Orville L. Hubbard: Carl Levin's comments at Rosa Parks' funeral

 In 2005, Senator Carl Levin spoke at the funeral of Rosa Parks, making the following comments about Hubbard: "The South had Orval Faubus; Michigan had Orville Hubbard.
 Orville Hubbard vowed to keep Dearborn clean, which some like to interpret as keep Dearborn white, despite Hubbard's dedication to a well kept city and strict City Ordinances in regards to property maintenance and the Dearborn Public Schools annual 'Clean Up, Paint Up, Fix Up Parade.'"
 Levin's comments drew an angry response from Hubbard's family.
 A letter published in the Detroit Free Press from Hubbard's granddaughter, Susan L. Hubbard, referred to Levin's comments as "mean-spirited ramblings of an arrogant, Washington politician."

-The musical: "Orvie!"
+Musical: "Orvie!"

 In 2006, Hubbard was the subject of a musical play, Orvie!
 The musical was written by David L. Good, a former Detroit News reporter and editor, who is the author of a biography of Hubbard, and the composer Bob Milne.
 Hubbard's daughter, Nancy Hubbard, then the president pro tem of the Dearborn City Council, described the play as "a put-down, like a joke," that distorted her father's contributions.
 She said her father was a popular mayor who shoveled snow, picked up trash and sent constituents birthday cards and post cards from his travels.
 "He did everything for this community—the libraries, civic center, the pools.
 He put Dearborn on the map."
 The play, while rehearsed, was never produced.